GeSamaras/CybersecuritySOC/Cybersecurity/Technologies&Acronyms.md

 **==IPS==**
 Intrusion Prevention System (IPS) is a device or application that detects and stops intrusions attempts proactively.
 They are usually deployed in front of the protected asset and block any potential threat from reaching their target.

+**==PCAP==**
+Packet capture (PCAP) is a networking practice involving the interception of data packets travelling over a network.
+Once the packets are captured, they can be stored by IT teams for further analysis.
+The inspection of these packets allows IT teams to identify issues and solve network problems affecting daily operations.